btcreversal/altgen/README.md

 Graphics
 ---------------------

-Graphics and icons are stored in the generated coins source folder named acording to the COIN_NAME you set in the config.sh file
+Graphics and icons are stored in the folder named "icons".
+Please change those files for your own.

 File                                   | Description
 ---------------------------------------|------------------
-src/qt/res/icons/about.png             | ...
+icons/about.png                        | ...
-src/qt/res/icons/bitcoin.ico           | This could be editted with icofx src/qt/res/icons/bitcoin.png           | ...
+icons/bitcoin.ico                      | This could be editted with icofx icons/bitcoin.png                      | ...
-src/qt/res/icons/bitcoin_testnet.ico   | This could be editted with icofx src/qt/res/icons/bitcoin.icns          | This could be editted with icofx
+icons/bitcoin_testnet.ico              | This could be editted with icofx icons/bitcoin.icns                     | This could be editted with icofx

 Coin generation process
 ---------------------